 Appointment times are long enough that kids and parents never feel rushed.
 There is kid-friendly programming playing on TV during the appointment, games in the waiting room, and kid-oriented care bags to take home.
 The dental chair is smaller and the instruments the dentist uses are specially sized for small mouths.

-A kid-friendly setting with appropriately sized equipment can help a special needs child feel like they’re in the right place.
+A kid-friendly setting with appropriately sized equipment can help special needs children feel like they’re in the right place.
 They’ll see other children in the waiting room instead of adults, and their dentist will know how to communicate with them in a way that will make them feel more comfortable.

 Call around to find the best pediatric dentist in your area and ask them about their experience in treating special needs children.
 The clinic staff should instill confidence in you before you book an appointment for your child.